GoogleCloudPlatform/gke-pubsub-websocket-adapter/README.md

   you will be presented with the `websocketd` diagnostic page.
 Clicking on the checkbox will allow you to see the Pub/Sub messages coming through the WebSocket in the browser.
 This can be disabled by removing the `--devconsole` argument from the `websocketd` call in the [container setup's](https://github.com/GoogleCloudPlatform/gke-pubsub-websocket-adapter/blob/main/container/exec.sh) `exec.sh` file.

+* If you would like to secure your websockets with TLS to support _wss_ (_WebSocket_ Secure) you can follow [this documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs) or if you would like to leverage Google-managed certificates you can use the following [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/managed-certs).

 ## See also